lucabriguglia/OpenCQRS/README.md

 ```

 At this point, the aggregate and the first event have been saved in the event store and the product can be retrieved from the repository.
-New commands, events and handlers can now be created:
+New commands, events and handlers can now be added:

 ```C#
 public class UpdateProductTitle : DomainCommand